YehiaEhab16/Vibration-Detection/README.md

 Using Arduino to program NodeMCU ESP8266 and using MPU6050 sensor to detect vibration.

-The vibration are detected and sent through WIFI to blynk application where it is plotted with time.
+The vibration is detected and sent through WIFI to blynk application where it is plotted with time.

 ## Yehia Ehab